venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_trip_zone.md

     - EPWM9_A and EPWM1_A pin can be connected to an oscilloscope to view the waveform.
 \endcond
 \cond SOC_AM261X
+- For AM261x-SOM:
+    - GPIO48 is connected to GPIO122
+    - EPWM2_A and EPWM3_A pin can be connected to an oscilloscope to view the waveform.
 - For AM261x-LP:
     - GPIO3 is connected to GPIO4
     - EPWM2_A and EPWM3_A pin can be connected to an oscilloscope to view the waveform.